user-cont/release-bot/README.md

 Once a Github release is complete, bot will upload this release to PyPI.
 Note that you have to setup your login details (see [Requirements](#requirements)).

-After PyPI release, if enabled in  `release-conf.yaml`, bot will try to release on Fedora dist-git, on `master` branch and branches specified in configuration.
-It should not create merge conflicts, but in case it does, you have to solve them first before attempting the release again.

 ## Try it locally
 ```